 Fix 2 - Check the Connection

-- LAN cable: Plug directly into one of the LAN ports on the router (not the WAN port - that connects to your modem or wall socket).
+- LAN cable: Plug directly into one of the LAN ports on the router (not the WAN port - that one connects to your modem or wall socket).

 Fix 3 - Use http:// Not https://

-Type the full address: `http://192.168.1.1` - the `http://` prefix prevents the automatic HTTPS upgrade.
+Type the full address: `http://192.168.1.1` - the `http://` prefix stops the automatic HTTPS upgrade.

 Fix 4 - Try a LAN Cable